dayne/dayne.github.com/bio/projects.md

   * Successfully managed the project through the design and development of the model, packaging of the model for use in local environments, and the model results website and dashboard for the browsing of the model results.

 ### CO-I or lead project manager:
+* 2019-2021: DOE CDPS
+  * Program Director for the Dept. of Energy EPSCoR implimentation grant _Development and validation of models to assess dynamic response of converter-dominated power systems across multiple spatiotemporal scales_ a.k.a Modeling of Converter Dominated Power Systems (CDPS).
+A research partnership between energy research teams in Alaska, South Dakota, Puerto Rico, and Hawaii.
 * 2016-2017: Strategic Studies for Alaska - ASRC Federal Mission Solutions LLC
   * Partnered with ASRC to identify new research tasks and support their implementation.
     * Evaluation of satellite bases sea ice monitoring and remote sensing and managed
     * Managed an intern program of UAF students/ASRC interns were embedded with GINA.
 Oversaw intern development of a Raspberry Pi based temperature system package for monitoring ice cellar health.
 * 2013-2018: Development, Processing, and Distribution of Satellite Data Products for Monitoring Landscape Processes in Alaska National Parks - National Park Service
   * Partnered with NPS to oversee the mapping of the Glacier Bay National Park.